ASCNomuda/ascnomuda.github.io/_posts/2016-11-26-showcasing-visualfactory.md

 Managing Director Phil Borland talked extensively to the magazine's reporter to give him an insight into the world of visual work instructions - and the benefits they bring.

 His knowledge unrivalled; here's an overview of the answers he provided.
-Essential reading for anyone looking to start their lean journey...
+Essential reading for anyone looking to start their lean journey…

 Q: How common are paperless/visual work instructions today?